SDXorg/pysd/README.md

 **The current version needs to run at least Python 3.7.
 If you need support for Python 2, please use the release here: https://github.com/JamesPHoughton/pysd/releases/tag/LastPy2**

+**table2py feature was dropped in version 2.0.0, please use the release here if you want to build PySD model from a tabular file: https://github.com/JamesPHoughton/pysd/releases/tag/v1.11.0**

 ### Resources
 See the [project documentation](http://pysd.readthedocs.org/) for information about: